 Using the Project panel

 Everything you import into your Adobe Premiere Pro CC project will appear in the Project panel.
-As well as giving you excellent tools for browsing your clips and working with their metadata, the Project panel has folder-like “bins” that you can use to stay organized.
+As well as giving you excellent tools for browsing your clips and working with their metadata, the Project panel has folder-like bins that you can use to stay organized.

 Anything that appears in a sequence must also be in the Project panel.
 If you delete a clip in the Project panel that is already used in a sequence, the clip will automatically be removed from the sequence.
 Premiere Pro will warn you if deleting a clip will affect an existing sequence.

-As well as acting as the repository for all your clips, the Project panel gives you important options for interpreting media.
+In addition to acting as the repository for all your clips, the Project panel gives you important options for interpreting media.
 All your footage will have a frame rate (frames per second, or fps) and a pixel aspect ratio (pixel shape), for example.
 You may want to change these settings for creative reasons.

 Premiere Pro uses metadata associated with footage to know how to play it back.
 If you want to change the clip metadata, you can do so in the Project panel.